Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

-On Friday, Yan Gomes (.313 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 2:20 PM ET.
+Yan Gomes -- with a slugging percentage of .323 in his past 10 games (including zero homers) -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on September 9 at 2:20 PM ET.

 Yan Gomes Game Info & Props vs. the Diamondbacks